rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 To resolve this issue we have chosen to leave the inline single icon components as part of @rei/cedar.
 These components have been updated to use the same SVG assets exported by [@rei/cedar-icons](https://github.com/rei/cedar-icons)

+### Radio and Checkbox sizes

+Radio and checkbox now have a `size` prop with small, medium (default), and large variants.
+As part of this feature, the modifier `compact` has been deprecated and will be removed in the future in favor of using the new size prop.

 ## Bug Fixes

 ### CdrBreadcrumb